Santorini

 Photo: Jjtkk, CC BY-SA 3.0.

-Fira is the main town of Thira, the largest island in the Santorini archipelago.
-It is the island's cultural centre and boasts a variety of attractions such as museums and art galleries, two cathedrals and numerous picturesque churches to explore.
+Fira is the main town and cultural centre of Thira, the largest island in the Santorini archipelago.
+It boasts a variety of museums, art galleries, cathedrals and picturesque churches to explore, as well as the island's widest selection of shopping and dining.

 Oia